tomcharnock/IMNN/docs/pages/examples.rst

 Examples
 ========

-Whilst there are many specific ways to use the IMNN depending on the size of the dataset and speed at which a simulation can be generated, the easiest way to interact with the IMNN is via :func:`~imnn.IMNN`
+Whilst there are many specific ways to use the IMNN depending on the size of the dataset and speed at which a simulation can be generated, the easiest way to interact with the IMNN is via :func:`~imnn.IMNN` described at the end of this page

-.. autofunction:: imnn.IMNN

 .. toctree::
    :maxdepth: 2